NuruMohamed/iTalk/README.md

 # iTalk

 ## Introduction
 iTalk is a social media React app that I have been doing for Alama boot camp final project.
-It’s fully a single page app.
+It’s fully a single page app and is deployed on Firebase.
 ## Tools
  __Frontend__
 * React library